HaaLeo/vscode-timing/README.md

   * `local`: Show the hover preview in ISO 8601 Local time.
   * A custom [momentjs format](https://momentjs.com/docs/#/displaying/format/): For instance `LLLL`.
 * `timing.ignoreFocusOut`: Indicates whether the input boxes remain visible when the focus is lost.
 * `timing.insertConvertedTime`: Indicates whether a converted time is [inserted](#insert-converted-time) at the cursor's current position after conversion.
+When enabled, no result view is shown.

 ## Command Overview